slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On confidence and validation

+*'Believe you can, and you’re halfway there.'*

 If you say it with confidence, you are who you say you are.

-> *'You're only as good as your next speech.'*
+You're only as good as your next speech.

 > *'A speech is a performance.
 Authenticity is crucial.'*

-> *'Believe you can, and you’re half way there.'*

 Don’t wait for someone to tell you that you are special.
 If the universe didn't need you, you wouldn't be here.